 Frequently Asked Questions

-United Way has been an integral part of Kent County for nearly 100 years.
+United Way has been an integral part of Kent County for 100 years.
+Since 1917, we have raised and invested $500 million into Kent County.
 We have grown with this community and have always played a unique role in connecting community resources to pressing community needs through direct programming, community engagement, and partnerships with local nonprofit agencies, companies, donors, volunteers, and numerous collaborations.

 Why should I give to United Way?

-Our Community Investment Fund supports more than local nonprofit organizations that are reducing poverty and social inequities through community-wide issues like affordable housing, food security, violence prevention, workforce development, and education.
+Your gift, combined with the gifts of others, makes it possible for us to help families rise out of poverty and thrive in our community.
+Our Community Investment Fund supports local nonprofit organizations that are reducing poverty and social inequities through solving community-wide issues like affordable housing, food security, violence prevention, workforce development, and youth education.
 With an emphasis on accountability, we vet and review all funded programs in the areas on quality programming, governance, finance, and administration to make sure that your gift is invested in the most effective and efficient way possible.

 Can I designate where my contribution goes?

-Yes!
-Although your contribution makes the largest impact when it is undesignated and directed to our Community Investment Fund, if you prefer to designate your money directly to one of our partner agencies or any other health and human service agency, you are free to do so.
+Yes.
+Although your contribution makes the largest impact when it is undesignated and directed to our Community Investment Fund, if you prefer to designate all or a portion of your gift directly to one of our partner agencies or any other health and human service agency, you are free to do so.

 Does United Way condone pressure in giving?

 No. Contributions to United Way are voluntary.
 Acts of coercion in any form are unacceptable.
 This is very important to us.
-We believe that the most responsive contributors are those who are informed about the important work we do.
+We believe that the most active contributors are those who are informed about the important work we can do together.
 An effective communications program, conducted by committed volunteers and supported by a well-planned campaign, encourages an enthusiastic response.